Applying Consumer Marketing Principles in Healthcare

 How Customer Insight, Segmentation, Positioning, Brand Architecture, and Experience Design Drive Healthcare Growth

-Most healthcare organizations are built around scientific expertise, clinical excellence, operational performance, and commercialization.
+Healthcare organizations are built on a foundation of scientific expertise, clinical excellence, operational performance, and commercialization.

 These capabilities are essential.